reneegeck/G6PDcat/README.md

 ## Repository overview

-The most up-to-date catalog files (February 24, 2023) are in the root directory:
+The most up-to-date catalog files (October 27, 2023), containing 1350 variants, are in the root directory:

 | File | Description |
 |:--------|:------------|